When intelligence comes to light

 Everyone in Germany is talking about the need to provide more pre-school childcare in Germany, and the expectations of such daycare centers have risen.
 The daycare facility for children "am Linsenberg" day nursery in Kriftel, Hessen, shows what a modern nursery offering children and teachers a varied learning and playing environment can look like.
 Moreover, the new building stands out for its innovative energy concept.

 A general effort by politicians to expand nursery provision has served to raise people’s awareness of the special needs of small children.
 What daycare centers should most definitely not be is places where children are simply dropped off and deposited.
-Instead, they need to offer an environment where youngsters receive important stimuli in a community setting and can learn
+Instead, they need to offer an environment where youngsters receive important stimuli in a community setting and can learnsocial behavior.

 This is also the concept behind the daycare facilitey for children "am Linsenberg" in Kriftel, which in August 2012 moved to a new building in a highly visible location at the entrance to the town.
 The old complex, which is located on the opposite side of the street, was declared unsafe in 2002, and modernization did not really make sense.